 Relevant Classes: EECS 281

-), each “datum” is paired with a priority value.
+In a Priority Queue (colloquially referred to as a pq), each “datum” is paired with a priority value.
 For example, it could be the value of the data point itself in a priority queue of numbers.
 A PQ supports insertion of data, and inspection (which involves “looking” at the datum with highest priority).

 Note: Priority Queues are Customizable Containers.
 You can change the “comparator” used to determine the priority (min-pq, max-pq, custom-pq).